Phone-GWP-group

 How is Correx® made?

-In essence, Correx® is corrugated polypropylene plastic.
+Essentially, Correx® is corrugated polypropylene plastic.
 In simple terms, it is produced by pouring melted plastic through a metal template or die.

-During the manufacturing process, plastic – propylene-ethylene copolymer – is extruded through a die.
+During the manufacturing process, plastic (propylene-ethylene copolymer) is extruded through a die.
 Once extruded and allowed to cool, it forms into a long, continuous sheet.

 The result is a two-ply fluted, durable, yet flexible plastic.